pabloinsente/sf_for_beh_ss/README.md

 git add -A
 ```

 This stages the files to be committed.
-This is how we tell git: **"prepare this files to be commited"**.
+This is how we tell git: **"prepare these files to be committed"**.
 The "-A" flag stands for "all changes"

 #### 3.6 Commit files